 I can keep inheritances and gifts

-A spouse is not always entitled to keep gifts and inheritances from her or his family.
-Generally there is little difference whether the gift was for one spouse or both.
+A former spouse or partner is not always entitled to keep gifts and inheritances from family.
+Generally there is little difference whether the gift was for one of them or both.
 In either case it will be seen as a contribution made on behalf of the person whose family made the gift.
-As with pre-relationship assets, the importance of gifts and inheritances decreases as they become mixed with other property and as the other spouse contributes directly or indirectly to their maintenance or improvement.
-Where the gift or inheritance was received shortly before the separation, the spouse who received it will have a good argument for receiving its full value in the division of property.
+As with pre-relationship assets, the importance of gifts and inheritances decreases as they become mixed with other property and as the other person contributes directly or indirectly to their maintenance or improvement.
+Where the gift or inheritance was received shortly before the separation, the person who received it will have a good argument for receiving its full value in the division of property.

 I worked hard for this business and it's mine

-People who work hard during a marriage or de facto relationship to build up a business may consider the other spouse is not entitled to a share of it.
-They claim that the other spouse never worked in the business or only worked as an ordinary employee and should only be paid the equivalent of wages.
-But where the other spouse has answered the telephones, arranged work for the business, kept the books or entertained business associates, the court will consider this a contribution to the success of the business.
-Even if the other spouse has never worked in the business but instead cared for the house and children, this will be regarded as an indirect contribution by freeing the other spouse to put more time and effort into the business.
-Often the other spouse will have worked in another job to provide family income at times when the business was not as profitable and this too will be regarded as a contribution.
+People who work hard during a marriage or de facto relationship to build up a business may consider the other person is not entitled to a share of it.
+They claim that the other person never worked in the business or only worked as an ordinary employee and should only be paid the equivalent of wages.
+But where the other person has answered the telephones, arranged work for the business, kept the books or entertained business associates, the court will consider this a contribution to the success of the business.
+Even if the other person has never worked in the business but instead cared for the house and children, this will be regarded as an indirect contribution by freeing them to put more time and effort into the business.
+Often the other person will have worked in another job to provide family income at times when the business was not as profitable and this too will be regarded as a contribution.

-This does not mean that the business will have to be shared equally between the spouses.
-The court usually gives greater weight to the business spouse's direct contributions.
+This does not mean that the business will have to be shared equally between them.
+The court may still give greater weight to the person who made direct contributions to the business.

 Women always get the best deal

-What is not recognised by those who make this statement is that the amount women receive often has to cover both themselves and their children.
-In the short term this may mean that the actual amount awarded to the women and children will be greater than the man receives but studies here and overseas show that men do better in the long run.
+What is not recognised by those who make this statement is that women will often continue to be the primary carer of children and the amount they receive often has to cover both themselves and their children.
+In the short term this may mean that the actual amount awarded to the women and children will be greater than the man, in these circumstances, may receive but studies here and overseas show that men do better in the long run.
 A man may have a greater income earning and borrowing capacity.
 Without children to care for he is able to build quickly on his share of the property.
 A woman with children may not wish or be able to secure full-time employment.
-If she has been involved in full-time child care during the marriage, she may not have the necessary skills to find a good job.
-A divorced or separated woman's capacity to support herself may be a long way below her husband's and the court will often give women marginally more than men to compensate for this and to meet the greater needs of women with children.
+If she has been involved in full-time child care during the relationship, she may not have the necessary skills to find a good job.
+A separated woman's capacity to support herself may be a long way below her former spouse or partner's and the court will often give women marginally more than men to compensate for this and to meet the greater needs of women with children.
 In the case of younger couples where women do have job skills or careers and where there are no children, women may not receive more than men in the division of property.